 In late 2015, Rihanna and Puma released their first ever sneaker collaboration: the Puma Suede Creeper.
 It had the silhouette of the original, but it sported a much thicker sole.
 Though it was available only in women's sizes, it was still sold out just hours after its release.
 A version for men was dropped shortly after; and it, too, was met with great enthusiasm.

 Right there, it became apparent that Rihanna is the break that Puma was looking for.
 The success that releases with her name brought ignited a fire that will allow Rihanna to infuse more of who she is in the products that she works on.
 Rihanna always asserts that she is for attitude than anything else, and her first shoe and apparel collection in 2016 reflected this so well.

 The 2016 collection was presented during the New York Fashion Week.
 The timing and venue were strategic decisions that screamed that what was about to come would be more than just a nod to style.
 The collection was to embrace aesthetics, and it was to honor artistic expression and uniqueness.

 True enough, when the items started rolling out, they showed that they were more than just a segue to fashion.
-They represented a full transition to the world of style and glamour; it just so happened that they had an athletic background that form the base of their aesthetic assertions.
+They represented a full transition to the world of style and glamour; it just so happened that they had an athletic background that forms the base of their aesthetic assertions.

 The Puma Bow and the other items in the 2017 collection represent a deeper thrust into the fashion world.
 The collection debuted in Paris, which is undoubtedly one of the most important fashion capitals of the world.
 Plus, they sport designs that can only belong to the avant-garde.

 Indeed, the trendsetter in Rihanna has found a home in Puma where she has been reaching milestone after milestone.
 Given the warm reception that she always gets, it looks like there's no turning back.
-In fact, there is reason to expect that a no-holds-barred fashion exploration.
+In fact, there is a reason to expect a no-holds-barred fashion exploration.